-The owner of any animal within the city and the holder of any commercial permit issued under this chapter must comply with the standards of sanitation established by the Animal Care Services Manager under this chapter.
+The owner of any animal within the city and the holder of any commercial permit issued under this chapter must comply with the standards of sanitation established by the chief of police Animal Care Services Manager under this chapter.

 Sec.
 6-9.
 Compliance with chapter not relief from compliance with federal, state, and city laws, rules, and regulations.